web-ridge/react-native-paper-dates/README.md

 - Smooth and fast cross platform Material Design **date** picker and **time** picker for React Native Paper
 - Tested on Android, iOS and the web platform!
-- Uses the native Date.Intl API's which work out of the box on the web / iOS
+- Uses the native Date.Intl API's which work out of the box on the web / iOS (automatic day name, month translations without bundle size increase)
 - Simple API
 - Typesafe
 - Endless scrolling